VR Meditation – what is it, and why would you put those two things in the same sentence?

 It’s 2019, and the world is busy.
 We all have this conceived idea of what meditation is.
 When you ask the average person on the street what comes to mind when they hear the word “meditation”, you are likely to hear stories so far away from your day-to-day life that it becomes unfathomably difficult for you to relate to it.
 Visions of Buddhist monks on mountainsides in quiet contemplation is very far from a hectic millennials big-city life.

 Still, meditation has proved to have a plethora of health-based benefits to the average Joe and Jane.
 Meditation helps us face the challenges of our daily lives in many different ways such as:

-Virtual reality, and headsets like the Samsung GearVR are currently more popular than ever.
-With it, you have the powers to put aside the world as you know it, and go anywhere you want to go.
+Virtual reality, and headsets like the Samsung GearVR and the Oculus Go are currently more popular than ever.
+With them, you have the powers to put aside the world as you know it, and go anywhere you want to go.

 This opportunity begs the question: Is it possible to build a bridge between mindfulness and technology?

 This seems to be a valid question.
 There are several meditation-based applications out there that have tried, and the genre as a whole looks popular.
 Today we are going to be addressing 5 such meditation apps that all have received high praises for their ability to do just that.

 House of Meditation is first up on today’s list of the best VR meditation apps for the Samsung GearVR.
 This is one of the more experimental apps on today’s list.
 Unlike the two others, this one utilizes more complex animations and feels a bit more cartoon-like at times.
 With that being said, it is incredibly beautiful and incredibly immersive.
 If you are new to meditation, and the completely still bores you a bit, this is probably the one for you.
 The experience packs 8 stunning environments to meditate in, and according to its creators, help cope with anxiety, stress, exhaustion, insomnia., frustration and lack of focus.